TheBestTvarynka/tbt/content/posts/grafily-0.3.0...0.3.6/index.md

 First of all, I submitted the Grafily plugin to the Obsidian Community Plugins.
 Here is the official plugin page: [community.obsidian.md/plugins/grafily](https://community.obsidian.md/plugins/grafily).
 Now you do not need to build it from source or download and install the release assets from GitHub.
-Now you are able to simply install it from the Obsidian app.
+You can now simply install it from the Obsidian app.

 As I expected, the submission process was kinda annoying because their automated checker constantly failed my releases.
 Here are some of the errors: